ni/monodrive-documentation/docs/monoDrive_home/getting_started/Editor.md

     <img class='wide_img' src="../../../LV_client/quick_start/imgs/play.png"/>
     </div>

-## Update Versions
+## Update Scenario Editor Versions

 1. Extract the new archive to a common location like `C:/monodrive`.
 1. Copy your license.txt file to the new extracted location `C:/monodrive/VehicleAI_Editor/license.txt`.
-1. Delete previous monoDrive Plugins and extract the new version of Plugins.zip archive into the 4.25.4 Engine's Plugins directory. e.g. if UE4.25.4 is installed at `C:\Program Files\Epic Games\UE_4.25`, then extract the archive into `C:\Program Files\Epic Games\UE_4.25\Engine\Plugins`.
+1. Delete previous monoDrive Plugins and extract the new version of Plugins.zip archive into the 4.27.2 Engine's Plugins directory. e.g. if UE4.27.2 is installed at `C:\Program Files\Epic Games\UE_4.27`, then extract the archive into `C:\Program Files\Epic Games\UE_4.27\Engine\Plugins`.
 The resulting directory structure should look as follows:
     <pre>
-        C:\Program Files\Epic Games\UE_4.25\Engine\Plugins\monoDrive
+        C:\Program Files\Epic Games\UE_4.27\Engine\Plugins\monoDrive
             +-- monoDriveSensors
             +-- ... (other monoDrive plugins)
     </pre>